preactjs-templates/widget/README.md

 -   `npm run dev`: Run a development server with Preact-CLI to test your widget

--   `npm run build`: NPM-ready build with Microbundle, for use in other Preact web apps
+-   `npm run build:widget`: NPM-ready build with Microbundle, to distribute your widget to be consumed by other Preact web applications

+-   `npm run build:lib`: NPM-ready build with Microbundle, to distribute your component as a Preact component library

 -   `npm run lint`: Lint files use ESLint